-Free RAM: 128 MBFree disk space: 100 MB

-Monitor: Color with a resolution of 800x600

-Graphics card: 128 MBBroadband network adapter

-■ 100% Sound Blaster compatible sound card and speakers

-- Broadband Internet access (e.g., DSL, cable; i.e., not "dial up").
-It is generally not recommended to use WiFi or mobile (e.g., 3G, 4G) connections when taking examinations, participating in video conferences, or engaging in other activities that require especially stable connections. - A web browser (e.g., Google Chrome, Mozilla Firefox, Apple Safari current stable release).
-Internet Explorer users may experience difficulties with some learning management system or other web components. - A working University email account.
+- Operating system: Windows 8.1 or newer or Mac OS X 10.6 or newer - Hardware: - Processor: 2 GHz processor - Free RAM: 1 GB of RAM - Free disk space: 100 MB - Monitor: Color with a resolution of 800x600 - Graphics card: 128 MB - Broadband network adapter - 100% Sound Blaster compatible sound card and speakers - Broadband Internet access (e.g., DSL, cable; i.e., not "dial up").
+It is generally not recommended to use WiFi or mobile connections when taking examinations, participating in video conferences, or engaging in other activities that require especially stable connections.
+A minimum Internet speed of 512 kbps is recommended. - A web browser (e.g., Google Chrome, Mozilla Firefox, Apple Safari current stable release).
+Note: Canvas Studio webcam capture is only supported by Chrome and Firefox browsers. - A working University email account.
 Correspondence from instructors and University offices will not be directed to personal email accounts. - A productivity software suite (e.g., Apache OpenOffice, Google Drive, LibreOffice, Microsoft Office 365).
 The suite will typically need to be able to read, create, and interact with Microsoft Office file formats.
 All University students have free access to the Google suite after setting up their Faulkner email account.
-For most courses, assignments should be submitted in Microsoft Office formats. - A PDF reader (e.g., Adobe Acrobat Reader current version) - A current Flash version as provided by Adobe or provided with one's browser of choice (e.g., Google Chrome)
+For most courses, assignments should be submitted in Microsoft Office formats. - A PDF reader (e.g., Adobe Acrobat Reader current version) - A current Flash version as provided by Adobe or provided with one's browser of choice (e.g., Google Chrome) - Use a computer that is 5 years old or newer when possible.